grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 ## Configure metrics delivery

 Before components can collect Prometheus metrics, you must have a component responsible for writing those metrics somewhere.

 The [prometheus.remote_write][] component is responsible for delivering Prometheus metrics to one or Prometheus-compatible endpoints.
-Once a `prometheus.remote_write` component is defined, other {{< param "PRODUCT_NAME" >}}
-components can be used to forward metrics to it.
+After a `prometheus.remote_write` component is defined, other {{< param "PRODUCT_NAME" >}} components can be used to forward metrics to it.

 To configure a `prometheus.remote_write` component for metrics delivery, complete the following steps:

-1. Add the following `prometheus.remote_write` component to your configuration file:
+1. Add the following `prometheus.remote_write` component to your configuration file.

    ```river
    prometheus.remote_write "<LABEL>" {